Particle-Network/particle-docs-mintlify/README.md

 - **`repository`**: Link to the project's code repository.
 - **`navigation`**: Links to be included in the top navigation bar.

-The top of the file is the general configuration.
+The top of the file contains the general configuration.
 Here, we can control the project's name, logos, theme, CTA button, links in the header, and so on.

 ```json mint.json
   "name": "Particle Network docs",